22d Air Refueling Wing Fact Sheet

 After the terrorist attacks on New York and Washington, D.C. in September 2001, wing-supplied tanker crews and aircraft refueled combat aircraft on missions to the Afghanistan area.

-Airmen assigned to the 22 ARW have also supported the Korean Conflict, Operation Urgent Fury, Operation Southern Watch, Operation Northern Watch, Operation Deliberate Force, Operation Allied Force, Operation Enduring Freedom, Operation Iraqi Freedom, Operation Odyssey Dawn and a number of tanker task forces.
+Airmen assigned to the 22 ARW have also supported the Korean Conflict, Operation Urgent Fury, Operation Southern Watch, Operation Northern Watch, Operation Deliberate Force, Operation Allied Force, Operation Enduring Freedom, Operation Iraqi Freedom, Operation Odyssey Dawn, Operation Allies Refuge and a number of tanker task forces.

 Team McConnell’s impact extend beyond the boundaries of mission and well into the economic health of the greater-Wichita area economy.